VVelox/Monitoring-Sneck/README.md

 ## RETURN HASH/JSON

-The generated JSON/hash is as below.
+The generated JSON/hash is as below in jpath notation.

 - .data.alert :: 0/1 boolean for if there is a aloert or not.